 | SME impact | Indirect (supply chain pressure from in-scope companies) | Direct (any company placing covered commodities, including SMEs) |

 A 10-person coffee importer must comply with EUDR compliance requirements because it places a covered commodity on the EU market, but falls well below the CSDDD thresholds.
 Conversely, a large technology company with 8,000 employees must comply with the CSDDD but may have no EUDR obligations if it does not deal in covered commodities.
+See our detailed CSDDD vs EUDR comparison for a full side-by-side breakdown of scope, due diligence, enforcement, and compliance timelines.

 Companies subject to both must maintain separate compliance workflows.
 EUDR demands plot-level traceability and independent audits for specific commodities.
 The CSDDD requires broader environmental and human rights due diligence across the full value chain.
 The two regimes are complementary, not interchangeable.